-Eclectus parrots build nests about 90 feet (27 m) above the ground but as with any real estate market supply and demand dictates price & availability.
+Eclectus parrots build nests about 90 feet (27 m) above the ground but as with any real estate market supply and demand dictate price & availability.

-For Eclectus Parrots there’s never enough hollow trees when you need them.
+For Eclectus Parrots there are never enough hollow trees when you need them.

-While male Eclectus parrots are doing what guys normally do which is waste a lot of time watching sports on tv and occasionally bring something good home to eat, females are always thinking about the family survival thing.
+While male Eclectus parrots are doing what guys normally do which is wasting a lot of time watching sports on tv and occasionally bringing something good home to eat, females are always thinking about the family survival thing.

 If they get stuck in low (rent-height) housing – as in close to the ground, the new condo may be easily flooded making raising a family very difficult, even more so during relentless thunderstorms for an entire season.

 Because these moms somehow know that they don’t have flood insurance and the hollow tree could easily take in enough water to displace the entire family, their biological stopwatch is triggered on day one of move-in.